Shayaanakbar/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

  1.What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

  PropTypes are used for making sure that you are verifying what type of data you are receiving, whether that be an object, array, string etc.
+ Also helps with debugging and helps the next user and you are able to debut it much quicker.

  2. Describe a life-cycle event in React?